 We will provide you with the contact details of a local RICS valuer.
 You will need to arrange a convenient time for the valuer to visit and inspect your home.
-You will need to make arrangements to pay the valuer directly for the valuation
+You will need to make arrangements to pay the valuer directly for the valuation.

-If you've made significant improvements to your home, now is the time to disclose these to your valuer.
+If you have made significant improvements to your home, now is the time to tell your valuer.